mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 mechanism for unambiguously choosing one, at both endpoints as well as along the path.

+Note that sending a packet without a stop signal on the reverse

 ## Stop Signaling

 A stop signal is directly carried or otherwise encoded in the protocol